promptfoo/promptfoo/site/docs/configuration/parameters.md

 ### Multiple prompts in a single file

-If you have only one file, you can include multiple prompts in the file, separated by the delimiter `---`.
+If you have only one file, you can include multiple prompts in the file, separated by the separator `---`.
 If you have multiple files, each prompt should be in a separate file.

 Example of a single prompt file with multiple prompts (`prompts.txt`):